wh-alice/mig_visualstudio/vs/code-quality/ca2223--members-should-differ-by-more-than-return-type.md

 ---
-title: "CA2223: Members should differ by more than return type | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "CA2223: Members should differ by more than return type" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"